DiegoLibonati/Bookstore-React-Flask/README.md

 ## Getting Started

 1. Clone the repository with `git clone "repository link"`
-2. Install the requirements with: `pip install -r requirements.txt`
+2. Go to the folder where you cloned your repository
-3. Install node modules with: `npm`
+3. Run `docker-compose build --no-cache` in the terminal
-4. Go to the libreria-server/src folder and execute flask server with: `python main.py`
+4. Once built, you must execute the command: `docker-compose up`
-5. Go to the libreria-app folder and execute react server with: `npm start`
+5. You have to be standing in the folder containing the: `docker-compose.yml`

 ## Description